 - Don’t buy water in plastic bottles, or if you do don’t re-use the bottle too many times and don’t leave it in the sun as both these accelerate the leaching of chemicals into water.
 There are several BpA- and phthalate-free bottles on the market.
 The Bobble bottle is good because it has a filter in the lid so you just fill it from the tap.
 Camelbac sports bottles are Bpa free and Alladin bottles are very pretty!
 However, there is some concern that all plastics have hormonal activity, so out of everything glass may be the best option, and you can re-use it.

-- Use glass storage boxes; this site sells them quite cheaply.
+- Use glass storage boxes.

 - Robert Dyas sell BpA-free containers.
 Ziploc bags do not contain BpA but I cannot find a supplier in the UK.
 Use greaseproof paper to wrap foods especially fatty ones like cheese.